Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/hashing-basics.md

 ## 🎯 What I Learned

-- What a hash value is and how a hash function produces it
+- What a hash value is and how a hash function produces it.
 - The key properties that make hashing useful and secure
 - What a hash collision is, and why the "pigeonhole effect" makes collisions mathematically unavoidable (but rare with good algorithms)